nazarewk/dojo-jsx/blog_demo/README.md

 ## Who am i?

+Currently i am a full stack developer at 10Clouds slowly changing into strictly Python developer since nobody wants to use my beloved Dojo.
+Hopefully this *series* of articles and release of Dojo 2 will change the situation.

 I had a pleasure (or misery) of learning Dojo as my first JavaScript library.
 I used it in a side project for almost a year and i definitely liked what i found.
 However it was not a land flowing with milk an honey - it has very high learning curve.
-It is simply not possible to make a quick start guide for it, took me 2 weeks to even start writing my Single Page Application.
+It is simply not possible to make a quick start guide for it, took me 2 weeks to even begin writing my Single Page Application.

 In retrospective i think the vast knowledge of ES5 standard i obtained using Dojo was well worth the effort.

-Currently i am a full stack developer at 10Clouds slowly changing into strictly Python developer since nobody wants to use my beloved Dojo.
-Hopefully this *series* of articles and release of Dojo 2 will change the situation.

 # What exactly is [Dojo Toolkit][dojo]?